heptarch/heptarch.github.io/drafts/demon.md

 *1875.* Passengers shuffle like autumn leaves through the doubled cube of the Hall.
-A doctor from Boxmoor talks about the Factory Act and ladies studying medicine---a mother of three chases little William, who shrieks with delight---in the shadows of the allegorical statuary, a boy in shabby clothes cries and wrings his hands.
+A doctor from Boxmoor talks about the Factory Act and ladies studying medicine---a mother of three chases little William, who shrieks with delight---in the shadows of the allegorical statuary, where nobody watches, a boy cries in shabby clothes.
 All this commotion, the comings and goings, arrivals and leavetakings, chaos and love and heartbreak, blur into a kind of stillness modulated only by the rhythym of the timetable.